LUMII-Syslab/Matrix-SE/README.md

-# Official _TensorFlow_ Implementation Of Switchblade model
+# Official _TensorFlow_ implementation of Switchblade model

 This repository contains the official _TensorFlow_ implementation of the following paper: